Juan337492/ContactService/README.md

 # ContactService
-These files demonstrate my ability to create unit tests using code to uncover errors, analyze various approaches to software testing based on requirements, and apply appropriate testing strategies to meet requirements.
+The ContactService program demonstrates my ability to create unit tests using code to uncover errors, analyze various approaches to software testing based on requirements, and apply appropriate testing strategies to meet requirements.

 I follow several key practices to ensure that my code, program, or software is functional and secure.
 First and foremost, I prioritize thorough testing at multiple levels, including unit tests, integration tests, and end-to-end tests.
 This helps identify and address bugs or issues early in the development process, ensuring the software meets functional requirements.
 Additionally, I incorporate security best practices throughout the development lifecycle, such as input validation, data encryption, and implementing least privilege access controls.
 Regular code reviews and security audits also play a crucial role in identifying and mitigating potential vulnerabilities.